AppSecDev/appscan-sdk/README.md

 # appscan-sdk
-SDK for interacting with Application Security on Cloud
+SDK for interacting with HCL AppScan on Cloud

 # License